Southwest Missouri lawmakers share upcoming bills, goals for 2021 legislative session

 “This is an exceptional year for us to get things done,” said White.
 “It’s very seriously the most busy year I’ve had in my 11 years now up there.
 We are doing a tremendous amount.
 I have not seen the Senate be as efficient as we are.”

-The Missouri Senate recently approved sent to the House the COVID-19 liability protections bill.
-The measure would protect businesses, churches, health care facilities and other entities from liability of COVID-19 exposure.
+The Missouri Senate recently approved and sent to the House the COVID-19 liability protections bill.
+The measure would protect businesses, churches, health care facilities and other entities from liability for COVID-19 exposure.

 But White said not enough members voted for the emergency clause, which means it won’t be effective at the time of the governor’s signature.
 If passed, the bill would take effect Aug.
 28.